The group identification problem for $p$-groups of small order: Abstract

 \section{Abstract}

-We investigate which invariants of groups are powerful in distinguishing non-isomorphic $p$-groups.
-We introduce the notions of {\em siblings} and {\em twins} for $p$-groups that are difficult to distinguish; we describe the siblings and twins among the groups of small prime-power order.
-We then use these ideas to device an effective group identification algorithm for the $10\,494\,213$ groups of order $2^9$.
+We investigate which group-theoretic invariants are powerful in distinguishing among non-isomorphic $p$-groups.
+Based on this, we devise an effective algorithm to solve the group identification problem for the $10\,494\,213$ groups of order $2^9$.
+We exhibit $56$ pairs of groups of order $2^9$ which are difficult to distinguish by invariants.